jrmlhermitte/jrmlhermitte.github.io/_posts/2025-11-01-ai-agent-comparison-part-3.md

 ## The Experiment

-To see if Claude could self‑correct, I ran the workflow again, watched the product owner make the same mistake[^1] and asked it:
+To test if Claude could self‑correct, the workflow was re-run.
+When the Product Owner made the same initial mistake[^1], the following prompt was issued:

 > "Can you reason carefully through trade‑offs of these ambiguitied
 > and present your preferred choice with pros and cons?"

 That was it.
 Same task, same environment.
 The only change was _asking for explicit reasoning_.
-Since Claude was pretty decent at scoring the differences between the code given the more or less good agreement with my rubric and Claude's, in this case I let Claude score it for me.
-The following results are scores determined by Claude, but peer reviewed and accepted by me.
+Given the strong correlation observed in previous tests between the model's self-evaluation and human assessment, Claude was tasked with scoring the iteration.
+The following results were determined by Claude and subsequently peer-reviewed and verified by a human developer.

 [^1]: Of course with slightly different wording and structure, given the stochastic nature of these models.